qgis/QGIS-Documentation/docs/training_manual/databases/db_browser.rst

 by using queries that we learned about in previous sections.

 * Start a new empty map with no layers
-* Click the :guilabel:`Add PostGIS Layers` button or select :menuselection:`Layer --> Add PostGIS Layers` from the menu.
+* Click the :guilabel:`Add PostgreSQL Layers` button or select :menuselection:`Layer --> Add PostgreSQL Layers` from the menu.
-* In the :guilabel:`Add PostGIS Table(s)` dialog that comes up, connect to the :kbd:`postgis_demo` connection.
+* In the :guilabel:`Add PostgreSQL Table(s)` dialog that comes up, connect to the :guilabel:`postgis_demo` connection.
-* Expand the :kbd:`public schema` and you should find the three tables we were working with previously.
+* Expand the :guilabel:`public schema` and you should find the three tables we were working with previously.
 * Click the :kbd:`lines` layer to select it, but instead of adding it, click the :guilabel:`Set Filter` button to bring up the :guilabel:`Query Builder`